Robot control for simultaneous impact tasks via Quadratic Programming-based reference spreading: Numerical validation

 \section{Numerical validation}

 To validate the proposed control approach, simulations have been performed using two different robot models.
 First, results are presented on simulations that use a rigid robot model with rigid contact model as described in Section \ref{sec:robot_dynamics}.
 After this, the simulations are repeated for a robot model with flexibility modeled in its joints, and contact described via a compliant contact model.
 The latter model more closely resembles reality, as flexibility is generally present in, e.g., the drivetrain of robot joints, resulting in oscillations as a result of impacts.
 These simulations suggest that the developed approach, which uses the assumption of a rigid robot and contact model, is suitable for actual robot control.
-We will use both simulation models to compare the control approach against two similar tracking control approaches, where we; 1) use the classical adaptation of reference spreading without an intermediate mode as used in \cite{Saccon2014}, where the post-impact reference is tracked as soon as the first impact is detected, and 2) use classical feedback control without reference spreading, and follow the ante-impact reference before the nominal impact time, and the post-impact reference after the impact time.
-The approach described in this paper will be referred to as reference spreading with intermediate mode.
-In both simulations, the configuration of the plank $q_4$ is initialized with an offset compared to the estimated configuration $q_4$, which mimics the uncertainty in the environment, and will result in spurious impacts resulting in the system to enter an unexpected contact state.
+We will use both simulation models to compare the control approach against two similar tracking control approaches, where we; 1) use the classical adaptation of reference spreading without an intermediate mode as used in \cite{Saccon2014}, where the post-impact reference is tracked as soon as the first impact is detected, and 2) use classical feedback control without reference spreading, and apply the ante-impact mode before the nominal impact time, and the post-impact mode after the nominal impact time.
+The approach proposed in this paper will be referred to as reference spreading with intermediate mode.
+In both simulations, the configuration of the plank $q_4$ is initialized with an offset compared to the estimated configuration, which mimics the uncertainty in the environment, and will result in spurious impacts resulting in the system to enter an unexpected contact state.
 The parameters used in simulations for the rigid and flexible model are given in Table \ref{tab:values}.
+Large control gains are chosen on purpose to show that we can track the desired motion with high accuracy, while avoiding large peaks in $\bm \tau^*$.